Projects.

 Online

-Sympara is hosting Zoom-based writing groups for older adults as they report on their lives with partner Senior Correspondent, sharing reflections essential to the well-being of individuals and society: the loss and discovery of identity through aging, the experience of aging in relationship to place, the evolution of a spirituality of aging, and the journey to embrace the role of elder.
+Sympara hosts Zoom-based writing groups for older adults where they share reflections essential to the well-being of individuals and society — insights especially crucial for older congregations and their neighbors who are navigating change.
+The groups explore the loss and discovery of identity through aging, the experience of aging in relationship to place, the evolution of a spirituality of aging, and the journey to embrace the role of elder.
 Learn more.

 Congregational Death/Community Life